 We’ve done a big research for you to make your booking easier.
-We do our bookings through HotelsCombined.
+When we travel in Asia we do our bookings through Agoda.
 We use this website all the time and it’s really great for booking hotels.
 We have find some amazing deals up to 80% discount.
 Hope you find our list of the best budget, mid-range and luxury hotels on Koh Lanta useful.

 - tuk-tuk from Ban Saladan to Klong Nin: 200 THB/$ 6.
 We managed to bargain from a usual price of 150 THB/$ 4.6 per person to 100TBH/$ 3

 - ferry from Krabi to Koh Lanta: 700 THB/$ 21

 - ferry from Koh Lanta to Krabi: 800 THB/$ 24, with a discount of 100 THB/$ 3